Recording

 Prove it to stakeholders

 Product managers want to see features working, not test output.
-Recordings are proof that the sprint deliverables actually function in a real browser.
+Recordings are proof that the sprint deliverables actually function on a real screen.

 Audit and compliance